toolleeo/cli-apps/README.md

 To the best of my knowledge, this is the largest collection of CLI/TUI tools available in the form of awesome list.

-If you are looking for additional information, you may like [CLIpedia](https://robot.unipv.it/clipedia/), a growing blog about CLI/TUI programs.

 To contribute, see [this section](#contribute).

 # Summary